What is Postpartum Depression | Joy of Life Surrogacy

 At the end of the surrogacy journey, following labor and birth and the daily experience of pregnancy, the surrogate can undergo a period of intense emotions.
 There is suddenly a shift in her daily routine, and the surrogate may be left with a feeling of loss from these changes.
 Prior to labor and birth, surrogates are in consistent communication with doctors and intended parents, but once the parents have their baby this communication often comes to a halt.
 As her life undergoes so many changes in such a short period of time, the surrogate may find herself struggling through postpartum depression.

-All of this is also experienced without a baby.
 No research states that a surrogate experiences depression more intensely than a traditional mother, but for some surrogate mothers the responsibility of carrying and birthing a baby that isn’t theirs to keep can be life-altering.
 This is part of why it is so critical for a surrogate mother to maintain communication with doctors and loved ones throughout the entire surrogacy process.
-Surrogates give so much meaning to others, especially the parents they are helping, but they also have a responsibility to themselves It’s vital that they ensure their own health, safety, and happiness.
+Surrogates give so much meaning to others, especially the parents they are helping, but they also have a responsibility to themselves.
+It’s vital that they ensure their own health, safety, and happiness.

 As the surrogate goes through the process, she needs to be open with how she is feeling so she can get the support she needs.
 This holds true following the birth of the baby as well.
 In order to be properly assessed and to receive the appropriate treatment, surrogate mothers should always schedule an appointment with a medical professional to discuss their symptoms and concerns.